 Samsung Galaxy A53 vs. S21 FE: Which should you buy?

-Both the Samsung Galaxy A53 and Galaxy S21 FE offer the "value phone" proposition, but only one actually comes across feeling like a truly amazing value.
-At $350, the Samsung Galaxy A53 5G is the value phone to beat.
-It packs a powerful enough processor and a huge battery into an attractive shell, all without costing an arm and a leg.
+Both the Samsung Galaxy A53 and Galaxy S21 FE offer the "value phone" proposition, but only one actually comes across feeling like a truly stellar value.
+While we initially picked the Galaxy A53 because it was selling for half the price of the S21 FE, that situation has changed.

 Samsung's A-series has gotten better and better over the years, and this year's Galaxy A53 5G is the best one yet.
-With a great processor from Samsung that's both battery-efficient and powerful enough to run the 120Hz AMOLED display on the phone, you'll marvel at the Galaxy A53 5G every time you remember you only spent $350 on it.
+With a great processor from Samsung that's both battery-efficient and powerful enough to run the 120Hz AMOLED display on the phone, you'll marvel at the Galaxy A53 5G every time you use it.